bobbyluig/bobbyluig.github.io/_drafts/2024-02-19-graph-oriented-programming.md

 ### Unset Inputs

 One runtime error that can occur is when a node specifies an input primitive that has never been set in the session.
-Due to branching behavior introduced switches, it is also possible that only some paths to a node will leave an input primitive unset.
+Due to branching behavior introduced by switches, it is also possible that only some paths to a node will leave an input primitive unset.
 To avoid these issues, we want to warn developers when a node has an input that is not guaranteed to have been set.

 {% raw %}
 <div class="mermaid">